52 Denver Urban Hikes–A Week-by-Week Challenge

 Start the Year with These Winter Urban Hikes

 January 1.
-Start the New Year off where Denver started and higher ed came into vogue.
+Start the New Year, where Denver started, and higher education came into vogue.
 Do the Auraria/Denver loop.
 Or, kick off the New Year by making new friends and joining a walking group at Walk2Connect’s annual New Year’s walk.
 It’s free, and everyone is invited.
-Details at www.walk2connect.com.
+Details are at www.walk2connect.com.

 January 8.
 Don’t have transportation, or is the weather not cooperating?
 Head down to Confluence Park.
 You can get there by walking from Union Station or starting from REI.
 Head out and walk this loop.